rafaelmaeuer/Asus-P8P67Pro-Hackintosh/README.md

 - Certain SATA controllers may not be officially supported by macOS, for these cases you'll want to grab [CtlnaAHCIPort.kext](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip)
   - For very legacy SATA controllers, [AHCIPortInjector.kext](https://www.insanelymac.com/forum/files/file/436-ahciportinjectorkext/) may be more suitable

+**Apple Watch Unlock**

+If unlock with Apple Watch doesn't work or make problems although using a `BCM94360CD Fenvi` card, follow the steps of this blogpost comment: [watchOS 7 Beta 5 - unlock mac doesn't work](https://forums.macrumors.com/threads/watchos-7-beta-5-unlock-mac-doesnt-work.2250819/page-2?post=28904426#post-28904426).
+Afterwards unlock with Apple Watch works like it should with a regular Mac.

 ---

 ### Resources